 Accident victims suffering from mental distress that affects their quality of life have a right to collect for non-economic damages.
 Some qualifying conditions are significant or permanent loss of body function or permanent scarring or disfigurement.

-Contact a Miami Left-Turn Accidents Lawyer for a Free Consultation
+Contact a Miami, FL Car Wreck Attorney for a Free Consultation